alfredo-74/indabananamarket/IBKR_BRIDGE_SETUP.md

 1. Check the terminal output for error messages
 2. Verify IB Gateway is logged in and active (port 7497)
-3. Make sure you're using `wss://` URL format with `/bridge` at the end
+3. Make sure you're using `https://` URL format (copy from browser)
 4. Activate virtual environment: `source ibkr_env/bin/activate`
 5. Try restarting both IB Gateway and the bridge script